Beating the Blues

 Beating the Blues is a web-based program for mood and anxiety disorders that uses the principles of Cognitive Behavioral Therapy (CBT).
 It was created for the National Health Services in the United Kingdom.

 Daylio is designed to help users to record and track mood over time.
 Each day users can record their mood, activities they did, and any other notes.
 Users can also view all of their previous entries.
 The “Stats” section displays the user͛s monthly mood chart, mood count, any pattern of a mood associated with certain activities, etc. The “Calendar” screen provides a color coded calendar to indicate the daily mood or other monthly patterns.
-“Settings” allows the user to set daily reminders to check-in with the app or to purchase premium and unlock additional features.Read the Professional Review for Expert Review of Daylio
+“Settings” allows the user to set daily reminders to check-in with the app or to purchase premium and unlock additional features.Read the Professional Review for Daylio: A Professional Review

 Available for: Requires iOS 11.2 or later.
 Compatible with iPhone, iPad, and iPod touch.
 Requires Android 4.1 and up.